Bill Rawlings: Southampton

 Rawlings' career started in 1918 with an apprenticeship at Southampton, having impressed playing against their reserve team for his regiment two years previously.
 He turned professional in February 1919 and made his first-team debut against Swansea Town on 1 September.
 He quickly settled into the side, building a formidable attacking partnership with Arthur Dominy.
 He scored 19 goals in the Southern League in 1919–20.
 The Saints were then elected into the Football League, becoming founder members of the Third Division.
 He became the club's top scorer in 1920–21 with 22 goals, as Southampton were denied promotion despite finishing in second place.
-He hit 32 goals in 1921–22 to win himself attention at a national level, and to help his club win the Third Division South title.
+He hit 32 goals in 1921–22 to win himself attention at a national level and to help his club win the Third Division South title.
 His intelligent play and deadly shooting earned him two England caps.
-He appeared against Wales and Scotland in the 1922 British Home Championship, achieving the rare distinction of being capped for England while playing for a third tier club.
+He appeared against Wales and Scotland in the 1922 British Home Championship, achieving the rare distinction of being capped for England while playing for a third-tier club.

 In 1922–23, the Saints posted a respectable 11th-place finish in the Second Division, with Dominy finishing as top-scorer.
 Rawlings then returned to form and finished as the club's top-scorer for the third time in four seasons in 1923–24, when he found the net 21 times.
 Rawlings went on to remain as the club's top scorer for another four seasons, hitting 16 goals in 1924–25, 20 goals in 1925–26, 28 goals in 1926–27, and 21 goals in 1927–28.
-He also helped the club to reach the FA Cup semi-finals in 1927, and scored in what was a 2–1 defeat to Arsenal at Stamford Bridge.
+He also helped the club to reach the FA Cup semi-finals in 1927 and scored in what was a 2–1 defeat to Arsenal at Stamford Bridge.
 He toured Canada with an XI picked by The Football Association in 1927.
 Nevertheless, he was transfer-listed by the club, though offers from Everton and Newcastle United were rejected.
 He scored a total of 193 goals in 364 appearances in league and cup competitions during his ten years at The Dell.
-His 193 goals places him third on the club's list of all-time goalscorers, behind Mick Channon and Matthew Le Tissier.
+His 193 goals place him third on the club's list of all-time goalscorers, behind Mick Channon and Matthew Le Tissier.

 Manchester United

 In March 1928, he signed for First Division side Manchester United for a fee of £4,000.
-He scored on his Old Trafford debut on 14 March; a 1–0 win over Everton.
+He scored on his Old Trafford debut on 14 March, a 1–0 win over Everton.
 He hit a hat-trick on 7 April, in a 4–3 home win over Burnley, and finished the 1927–28 season with ten goals for the Red Devils.
 However, he was limited to six goals in 1928–29.
 He found all three goals of the 1929–30 campaign on 14 September, in a 3–2 win over Middlesbrough at Ayresome Park.